Chen Wen-yu: Seedless watermelon

 Chen Wen-yu was particularly interested in the theory of seedless watermelons proposed by the Japanese researcher Hitoshi Kihara in 1951, according to which crossing a female tetraploid plant (itself the product of genetic manipulation) with diploid pollen creates a triploid plant that is sterile, but can produce seedless fruit if pollenized by a diploid plant.
 Sound as the theory was, in practice none of the seed companies in Japan could successfully cultivate the seedless variety on a commercial scale.
-After incessant experimentation, in 1962 Chen succeeded in the first seedless watermelon in the world.
-The subsequent boom for Taiwan's seedless watermelons generated an annual export value of more than NT$100 million, and led to a new era of hybridity and crossbreeding in fruit and vegetables.
+After incessant experimentation, in 1962 Chen also succeeded in producing seedless watermelons.
+The subsequent boom in Taiwan's seedless watermelon sales generated an annual export value of more than NT$100 million.

 Hobbies

 Chen Wen-yu started "Known-Yu News" in order to encourage his colleagues to enjoy writing and painting.
 By using a pen-name "A-Ying", Chen has written a column called as "A-Ying's Drawing and Saying (阿英的畫話)" over 30 years.
 Two books has been published by selecting the popular articles in his column.